rancher/elemental-docs/docs/custom-images.md

 ## Remasterimg an OS image with a custom Dockerfile

-Since OS images provided by Elemental are Docker images, they can also be used as a base image in a Dockerfile in order to create a new container image.
+Since OS images provided by Elemental are container images, they can also be used as a base image in a Dockerfile in order to create a new container image.

 Imagine some additional package from an extra repository is required, the following example